 Tax Provisions affecting Illinois divorce cases

-How does the tax law change regarding maintenance in 2018 and 2019?
+How has the tax law change regarding maintenance (alimony) in 2019?

-Tax law around the nation changes dramatically as of January 1, 2019.
-For all divorces entered on or after January 1, 2019, maintenance is no longer deductible for the party paying maintenance.
-Nor does the recipient have to include maintenance in her (or his) income if the divorce is entered on or after that date.
-This is an over-simplification of this critical change in the law and will significantly impact any divorce, especially including Illinois divorces cases because of the Illinois maintenance guidelines.
-For this reason, advice from an experienced family law professional is essential.
+Tax law around the nation have changed dramatically as of January 1, 2019.
+For all divorces and written separation agreements entered on or after that date, spousal support is no longer deductible for the party paying it.
+Nor does the recipient have to include maintenance (alimony) in her (or his) income for divorce entered on or after that date.
+This is an over-simplification of this critical change in the law and significantly impact any divorce, especially including Illinois divorces cases because of the Illinois maintenance guidelines.

 I am currently in divorce proceedings.
 Can I file jointly with my spouse?